What is Hustle Entrepreneurship?

 I am an entrepreneur that occasionally falls back into “hustler mode”.

-If this happens to you too, don’t worry about it too much, just recognize it for what it is, deal with your immediate issues, and then become an entrepreneur again by focusing on long term vision.
+If this happens to you too, don’t worry about it too much, just recognize it for what it is, deal with your immediate issues, and then become an entrepreneur again by focusing on long-term vision.
 Build a better system for that particular issue so that you don’t fall back into this short-sighted thinking (at least for that particular issue) again.
 When an entrepreneur is building a startup, he must hustle, but he knows that he must hustle on building his system so he can hire other hustlers to work in the system.
 This is why the first year of running a business is critical, you will either develop the system and evolve to becoming an entrepreneur, or you will forever be a hustler.
 Mom and Pop store versus Corporation.

 At the root of the hustler-entrepreneur dilemma is that one focuses on himself while the other focuses on others.
 Being an entrepreneur requires massive humility.
 To him, brand equity matters more than a quick buck or commission.

 This is where customer service comes into play.
 Take, for example, Zappos and a hustler-owned online (or offline) shoe merchant.
 Both may carry the same shoes, however, only one has the brand equity required to get away with charging more than the other.
-Brand equity, word of mouth, creating a culture of happiness, these are all long term, entrepreneurial assets that Zappos carries over their hustler competitors.
+Brand equity, word of mouth, and creating a culture of happiness, these are all long-term, entrepreneurial assets that Zappos carries over their hustler competitors.
 When Zappos screws up an order, they are known to send flowers, gift certificates, or even hand deliver their shoes themselves!
 When a hustler screws up an order he moves on to the next customer, leaving the previous one with a bad experience.

 You see, the hustler put the almighty dollar ahead of his customer.
-Having humility, building a system that creates brand equity , these are strange concepts for a hustler who has bills to pay TODAY.
-Short term satisfaction is chosen over long term brand building.
+Having humility, building a system that creates brand equity, these are strange concepts for a hustler who has bills to pay TODAY.
+Short-term satisfaction is chosen over long-term brand building.

 The difference between the two examples is “me” versus “my customers”.

 Zappos probably loses money on that customer that they just tried to keep happy, but they don’t care because they know it will pay off in the future.
-Certainly a hustler can make a good (even great) living, but an entrepreneur can achieve financial independence and separate his time from his money-making ability.
-A hustler remains prisoner to his own system, and once he stops hustling, he stops earning.
+Certainly, a hustler can make a good (even great) living, but an entrepreneur can achieve financial independence and separate his time from his money-making ability.
+A hustler remains a prisoner to his own system, and once he stops hustling, he stops earning.

 An entrepreneur, once he has built his own system, is able to walk away from it, come back many months later, and find it doing better than before he left.
 It is not difficult to see who will reach financial freedom under this model.

-I am an entrepreneur with many hustler tendencies who occasionally loses sight of his long-term vision, but always recognizes that and is able to readjust his vision.
+I am an entrepreneur with many hustler tendencies who occasionally loses sight of his long-term vision but always recognizes that and is able to readjust his vision.
 I am on a mission to constantly evolve as an entrepreneur, build sustainable business systems, and hire the best hustlers to work for me.
 If you are a great hustler, feel free to email me your resume.

 Frequently Asked Questions – What is hustle entrepreneurship?